b-m-f/WirtBot/README.md

 The WirtBot and Interface are licensed with `GNU Affero General Public License v3.0`

-The documentation and Wirt logo are provided under `Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)`
+The documentation and WirtBot logo are provided under `Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)`

 ## Donate